 We are excited with our ongoing LeedsOmics Coding Club (LOCC) sessions, an open and friendly space where you can bring all your omics analytical issues to discussion on a biweekly meeting series.
 Thanks for all those who have attended and contributed to the club, enriching our chat.
 It has been great!
 Please check out the introductory slides we prepared for each session: ggplot2 for nice charts; Good practice in writing code; Basic statistics within R; Accessing & downloading data from online DBs; Dealing with NGS data; Regular expression and pattern search; Phylogenetics analysis.

 We are organising club sessions by broad themes that LeedsOmics community might be interested in.
 Therefore, we launched a survey on specific topics which researchers may want to chat on.
 The chart below depicts the result from that survey sorted by percentage of people interested.
 As agreed, LOCC sessions’ order will follow that result.
-Our next session will then be on “Basic statistics within R”.
-Due to traveling period for most people during this summer, we will resume LOCC sessions early October.
-Stay tuned!
+Our next session will then be on “Command line – navigating directories, creating/editing files & file management” on Monday, 25/11/2019 at 2:15 in Garstang SR (7.52).
+Hope to see you there!

 There were also other topics suggested by survey participants, which are the following:

 - Comparing translational efficiency between different datasets (eg Control-treatment) (Bayesian or other approaches);